This rosemary roasted garlic salmon is simple, delicious and perfect for an easy family meal as well as impressive enough for a dinner party.

 These recipes are great to prepare in advance.
 They also have short preparation times so you have more time for the more important things!

 You might also like my Moroccan Spiced Salmon.

 - 3 cloves roasted garlic

-- ¼ tsp sea salt I used Camargue sea salt with black pepper and truffle
+- ¼ teaspoon sea salt I used Camargue sea salt with black pepper and truffle

 - 500 g piece of salmon